The Impact of Logical Errors on Quantum Algorithms: Monte Carlo Simulations in the Jump Method

 An important question in a Monte Carlo simulation is to choose the number of independent runs so as to obtain an accurate estimation.
 With regard to the number of independent runs in the quantum jump method, it affects not only the accuracy of the estimation but also the relative computational complexity to the density matrix simulation based on the Lindblad master equation.

-It is obvious that given $n$ qubits, the size of a state-vector of a quantum system is $N = 2^n$ in the jump method and $N^2 = 2^{2n}$ in the density matrix counterpart.
+Given $n$ qubits, the size of a state-vector of a quantum system is $N = 2^n$ in the jump method and $N^2 = 2^{2n}$ in a density matrix simulation.
 While a single run of the density matrix method would be enough to obtain the probabilities in the outcomes, the jump method requires independent runs to obtain accurate estimates of the outcomes.

 Our goal is to find a function $f(\sigma)$ that gives the number of runs achieving the desired accuracy $\sigma$ for a Monte Carlo error simulation.
 Following~\cite{BREUER199746}, we want to find a general function which does not depend on the specifics of a simulation method but rather depends on the observables of the system of interest and the desired accuracy.